History of fashion design: 1970s

 In the United States, the general trend in fashion was towards simplification and longer skirts, although many women reacted negatively to the midi-length, which they felt to be aging.
 Pants, on the other hand, earned unanimous approval.
 Jeans profited most from becoming an accepted part of the American fashion scene in the 1970s, their newfound respectability deriving from their inclusion in collections under the heading of sportswear.
 The new stars of American ready-to-wear adapted the best of what they learned from Europe to the massive American clothing industry.
 Calvin Klein and Ralph Lauren rose from anonymity more or less simultaneously to tackle the question of designing clothes for the men and women of a new world.
-Two opposing movements dominated fashion in the U.S during the 1970s.
+Two opposing movements dominated fashion in the U.S. during the 1970s.
 On one hand, there was the tailored, unisex look; on the other hand, a fluid, unstructured style with a strong feeling of 1930s glamor.
 The most influential American designer of the time, Roy Halston Frowick (known simply as Halston), belonged to the latter category.
 Acquiring celebrity status on the New York scene, his particular talent was in reconciling the made-to-measure garment for the special occasion with concepts of comfort, naturalness, and relaxation.
 With his kaftans, shirtwaisters, djellabas, ultra-lightweight shift dresses, and tunics worn over shorts and wide-legged pants, he was an icon of the era, and a regular visitor at the VIP room of the Studio 54 after its opening in 1977.

 Geoffrey Beene, praised for his elegant and sophisticated cuts and his use of black and white, was at his most successful in the radically simplified designs at which he excelled.
 His smart little dresses and well-cut suits in jersey, flannel, and wool were instrumental in discouraging American women from over-accessorizing.
-Bill Blass, who launched his own range in 1962, developed the habit of traveling all over the United States in order to hear for himself what his customers desired.
+Bill Blass, who launched his own range in 1962, developed the habit of traveling all over the United States to hear for himself what his customers desired.
 One of the most popular designers of the time, he was almost too successful in fulfilling his customers' wishes.
 His disciplined style and workmanship were particularly favored by businesswomen and the wives of senior executives.
 Betsey Johnson started out designing for the boutique Paraphernalia.
 Using vinyl and metallic fabrics and putting emphasis on wit, imagination, and independence, she brought an unprecedented spirit of irreverence to New York in the 1970s.